-A. A ledger in which amounts are posted from a balance column account.

-B. Not required if T-accounts are used.

-C. A complete record of all transactions in chronological order from which transaction amounts are posted to the ledger accounts.

-D. Not necessary in electronic accounting systems.

-E. A book of final entry because financial statements are prepared from it.
+- A. A ledger in which amounts are posted from a balance column account. - B. Not required if T-accounts are used. - C. A complete record of all transactions in chronological order from which transaction amounts are posted to the ledger accounts. - D. Not necessary in electronic accounting systems. - E. A book of final entry because financial statements are prepared from it.

-Blooms: Remember AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-P1 Topic: Journalizing and Posting Transactions
+Learning Objective: 02-P1 Record transactions in a journal and post entries to a ledger.

-138. A record in which the effects of transactions are first recorded and from which transaction amounts are posted to the ledger is a(n):
+138. A record in which the effects of transactions are first recorded and from which transaction amounts

+are posted to the ledger is a(n):

-- A. Account.
+A. Account.

-- B. Trial balance.
+B. Trial balance.

-- C. Journal.
+C. Journal.

-- D. T-account.
+D. T-account.

-- E. Balance column account.
+E. Balance column account.

+AACSB: Communication

+AICPA: BB Industry AICPA: FN Measurement

+Accessibility: Keyboard Navigation

+Blooms: Remember

+Difficulty: 1 Easy

+Learning Objective: 02-P1 Record transactions in a journal and post entries to a ledger.

-Blooms: Remember AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-P1 Topic: Journalizing and Posting Transactions
+Topic: Journalizing and Posting Transactions